MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-azure-relay.md

 ---
-title: "Set the Azure Relay for on-premises data gateway"
+title: Set the Azure Relay for on-premises data gateway
 description: Learn how to change the details of the Azure Relay for an on-premises data gateway.
 author: arthiriyer
-manager: kvivek
-ms.reviewer: kvivek

-ms.technology:
+ms.author: arthii
 ms.topic: conceptual
 ms.date: 08/19/2020
-ms.author: arthii

 LocalizationGroup: Gateways
 ---